smith11235/rails-aws/redesign.md

 # Rails Aws

 Manage all your projects.
 Manage each branch of your project.
 Manage them locally for easy key management.
 Integrate with Lastpass and 1Password.
 Versioned, revision controlled hardware and software.
 Local server provides dashboard for management.
 Use easy pro stacks for the best modern website possible.
 All based on AWS for easy infinite expansion.
 Run a development server.
 This app is what runs on port 80.

+## Priorities

+### V1

+* multi project settings file
+	* configurable stack definition files

+* rails-aws gem can be used in 'development' environment to deploy production
+	* design point:
+		* rake tasks vs generators
+			* generators can be more interactive and guided
+		  * i think rake tasks should be turned to generators

+* rspec tests for critical logic

+### V2

+* rails-aws UI can be used locally (rails server -p 3000)
+	* no user accounts or shared hosted instances

+### V3

+* with user accounts and real security
+* a hosted and shared instance could be made
+* allowing a team to share simple control

 ## Config File

 ```